1. Home

 The better approach: keep shooting in HEIC and convert to PNG when you need it.
 Your phone stays efficient.
 You get PNG files when the situation calls for them.
 Best of both worlds.

-For a complete overview of all image formats and their strengths, see our image format guide.
+For a complete overview of all image formats and their strengths, see our reference guide to image formats.

 Ready to Convert Your HEIC Photos to PNG?